- The average cost of car insurance in Wisconsin is $2,343 a year or $195 per month, based on our data analysis.

 For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
 Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

-See how much you’ll pay for car insurance for your specific make and model in Wisconsin.
+Find out how much car insurance costs for your car make and model in Wisconsin.

 Guide: How to estimate car insurance using our car insurance estimator tool